tyleretters/nor.the-rn.info/_posts/2018-12-23-facebook-inc.md

 > Just the feeling of completing a well procrastinated chore.

  When it was done I felt nothing.
 No rush or exhilaration.
 Just the feeling of completing a well procrastinated chore.
 But deleting all cookies sure felt great.

----

-_Earlier this year [I wrote about the future of social networks](https://journal.highlandsolutions.com/bringing-trust-back-to-social-networks-10de43726f5a) and why all hope is not lost._